adoprog/Sitecore-Courier/README.md

 -o - Output package (will be created)

+-r (add if you want to use Rainbow serialization format, otherwise it will treat .yml as files)

 ## Using Windows shell extension

 Sitecore Courier can now be installed via Chocolatey: https://chocolatey.org/packages/sitecore-courier